Incorporating Surprisingly Popular Algorithm and Euclidean Distance-based Adaptive Topology into PSO: Introduction

+\item To cooperate with SPA, we propose an adaptive Euclidean distance-based topology inspired by small-world network connectivity and demonstrate its effectiveness in achieving better performance by conducting extensive experiments. \item We propose an algorithm involving two sub-populations with an adaptive Euclidean distance-based topology.
+One sub-population better preserves the diversity of the population while the other achieves fast convergence. \item We evaluate the performance of SpadePSO using three benchmark suites, and two real-world optimization problems.
+The experimental results indicate that SpadePSO performs significantly better than the conventional and state-of-the-art PSO variants. \end{itemize}

-The remaining parts of this paper are organized as follows: Section \ref{sec2} introduces the related work briefly; Section \ref{sec3} proposes the adaptive euclidean distance topology and SpadePSO and analyzes the influence of different topology on SPA; Section \ref{sec4} presents the experimental validation; and finally, Section \ref{sec5} presents the conclusion.
+The remainder of this paper is organized as follows: Section \ref{sec2} introduces the related PSO variants and SPA.
+Section \ref{sec3} describes the adaptive Euclidean distance-based topology where each particle is connected to the neighboring particles.
+It also presents SpadePSO with two sub-populations.
+Section \ref{sec4} discusses the experimental results.
+Finally, Section \ref{sec5} draws the conclusion and proposes future work.